Report card: Bob Condotta grades the Seahawks’ Week 4 win vs. the Dolphins

 The Seahawks gave up some yards but no play of longer than 26 yards.

-Shaquill Griffin turned in what felt like a bounce-back game after some struggles this season, including a breakup of a pass in the end zone when Miami was threatening to take the lead early in the fourth quarter and then the interception that helped break the game open in the fourth quarter.
+Shaquill Griffin turned in what felt like a bounce-back game after some struggles this season, including a breakup of a pass in the end zone when Miami was threatening to take the lead early in the fourth quarter, and then the interception that helped break the game open in the fourth quarter.

-And what a revelation Ryan Neal was at safety early, with an interception on the first series and a couple other plays, while Ugo Amadi continues to play well at nickel.
+And what a revelation Neal was at safety early, with an interception on the first series and two pass defenses overall, while Ugo Amadi continues to play well at nickel and had two pass breakups.

 Grade: B